frozn/TipTac/README.md

 In WowUp, go to `Get Addons->Install From URL` and enter `https://github.com/frozn/TipTac`

 ## Buy me a coffee
 Donations are welcome to appreciate my work to keep this addon alive, but isn't required at all.
-If you would like to donate (as requested to me), you can do so down below.
+If you would like to donate (as requested to me), you can do so down below:

 [![paypal](https://img.shields.io/badge/PayPal-Donate-blue)](https://www.paypal.com/donate/?hosted_button_id=X5Y2RAL3PTP6W)

+After using many WoW addons in the last years I decided to give something back to the mod/addon community and continued the one or other not longer supported/maintained projects (see [here](https://www.curseforge.com/members/frozn45/projects)) including TipTac.